 In this interview Alec Hansen reminisces about growing up in Butte, Montana during the 1940s and 1950s, and includes rich information about the ethnic diversity of Butte.
 Hansen discusses working for Montana Governor Forrest Anderson, describing the governor’s work style and vision for Montana state politics, as well as the role of the Miner's Union in Butte culture.

 Photo Number 86.0084, N.A.
 Forsyth, Archives and Special Collections, Mansfield Library, The University of Montana

-Over 2,500 oral history recordings are available from the Mansfield Library's Archives and Special Collection.
-The majority of our oral histories are included in the Mansfield Library Catalog.
-Audio recordings and transcripts for most of our oral histories are located in cabinets just outside the A & SC room and are available for checkout from the library.
+Over 2,500 oral history recordings are available from the Mansfield Library's Archives and Special Collections.
+The majority of our oral histories can be found using the library's OneSearch or by using the search box on the Archives and Special Collections homepage.
+Audio recordings and transcripts for most of our oral histories are located in cabinets just outside the Archives and Special Collections room and are available for checkout from the library.

 All of our oral history interviews consist of a call number that includes OH (for oral history) and a series of numbers 4 digits-3 digits.
 For example: OH 0396-067. you can search our catalog for specific call numbers in the format mentioned above, or if you know the name of the interviewee search their name followed by the word interview.
 For example: Alec Hansen Interview.
 You can also search for oral histories using subjects, such as forestry, with interview as the title, limiting the format to audio, and specifying the location as Archives and Special Collections.